 Power supply to the site is usually reliable but storm and snow events may result in localised or widespread power outages in this area.
-This could cause loss of supply in case of power outages.
-However, a standby power generator is installed and is regularly tested and maintained.
-This generator is sufficient to operate the treatment plant and all pumps in the event of power supply interruption.
+This would cause loss of supply in case of power outages.
+The emergency standby generator was installed in 2007 and is regularly tested and maintained.